MrPlusGH/NPlusMiner/README.md

    Developers and Contributors fee distribution

-      There is a 8 minutes per day fee (0.5%), that can be changed in the config (Minimum is 3 - 0.2%) When less than 3 minutes is set, lottery is 0 or any walue between 3 and 8
+      There is a 8 minutes per day fee (0.5%)

       We use a fair fee distribution to developers and contributors.
 Fees are dirtibuted randomly to a public list of devs which can be found here: http://tiny.cc/r355qy

-      We want to stay completely transparent on the way donations are managed in the product.
+      We want to stay completely transparent on the way fees are managed in the product.
-      Donations occurs once every 24 hours for the selected amount of time (default 8 minutes).
+      Fees cycle occurs once every 24 hours for the selected amount of time (8 minutes).
       The first donation sequence occurs 1 hour after miners are started.
       If Interval is set higher than the donation time, the interval will prime.
       Example for default parameters:
-      Miners started at 10, First donation cycle runs at 10:52 untill 11, Next donation cycle occurs 24 hours after.
+      Miners started at 10, First donation cycle runs at 11 untill 11:08, Next donation cycle occurs 24 hours after.
       All donation time and addresses are recorded in the logs folder.

    Miners Monitoring